SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/diagnostics.md

 layout: redirect
 ---

-If a user has READ permissions for "CEP management", then a link for downloading diagnostics information is available in both the Apama EPL Apps and Apama Analytics Builder web applications.
-This link is shown at the bottom of the web application's starting page (that is, in the EPL application manager and in the model manager).
+If a user has READ permissions for "CEP management", then two links for downloading diagnostics information are available in both the Apama EPL Apps and Apama Analytics Builder web applications: one for downloading basic diagnostics information and another one for downloading enhanced (more expensive) diagnostics information.
+These links are shown at the bottom of the web application's starting page (that is, in the EPL application manager and in the model manager).

+It may be useful to capture this diagnostics information when experiencing  problems, or for debugging EPL applications.
+It is also useful to  provide to support if you are filing a support ticket.

-The diagnostics information is provided as a zip file (named *diagnostic-overview&lt;timestamp&gt;.zip*), and includes the following information (this should be typically a few Megabytes, and be generated in about 5 seconds):
+Basic diagnostics information is provided in a zip file named *diagnostic-overview&lt;timestamp&gt;.zip* and includes the following information (this should be typically a few Megabytes, and be generated in about 5 seconds):

 - The microservice log file contents, if available, including a record of the correlator's startup logging and the last hour or maximum of 20,000 lines of logging (this may require the "microservice hosting feature" in the subscribed applications).
 - Apama-internal diagnostics information (similar to the `engine_watch` and `engine_inspect` command-line tools available in Apama).